furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

     (catch Exception e
       (log/error e "Could not start server."))))
 ```
-Here, we use helper functions from `` database `` components `` interface.clj `` to check if an sqlite database exists in the current path and if it exists, to check the validity of schema.
-The interface of `` database `` component looks like this:
+Here, we use helper functions from the `` database `` component's `` interface.clj `` to check if an sqlite database exists in the current path and if it exists, to check the validity of the schema.
+The interface for the `` database `` component looks like this:
 ```clojure
 (ns clojure.realworld.database.interface
   (:require [clojure.realworld.database.core :as core]